Today is National Summer Learning Day – a time to recognize and affirm the importance of learning throughout every summer of childhood.

 The NSLA’s vice chairman, Jim Quinn, observes that attributes like talent, drive, and ambition are distributed equally in society – but that opportunity is not.
 That’s where summer learning (not “summer school”) comes in.
 Says Quinn, “There is no better investment in education, dollar for dollar, than investment in summer learning.”

 Every summer can make a life-changing difference for young people; summer learning helps students return to school every fall ready to succeed.
-At Horizons, we have seen the impact of long-term involvement in summer learning: far exceeding their peer group, 99% of Horizons high school students graduate, and 91% go on to college or other post-secondary education.
+At Horizons, we have seen the impact of long-term involvement in summer learning: far exceeding their peer group, on average 97% of Horizons high school students graduate, and 91% go on to college or other post-secondary education.

 We urge you to check out the National Summer Learning Day website to find out more about summer learning, plus resources for students, parents, and educators.